microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contentmodel-addtodrive.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Automatically processes new documents in the libraries.
+Automatically process new documents in the SharePoint libraries.
 If a [contentModel](../resources/contentmodel.md) is properly trained or configured, users use this API to apply the model to document libraries.

 ## Permissions